Broome, Western Australia: Crocodile park

 The Malcolm Douglas Crocodile Park is located about 16 km from Broome.
 It was established in 1983 by the wildlife documentary maker Malcolm Douglas, and holds 30 adult crocodiles that have been captured in the wild after threatening humans.
 The park is home to Fatso, a saltwater crocodile who on 12 July 2010 bit a Melbourne man, Michael Newman, who climbed into his enclosure.

+Notable people

+Former or current residents of the town have included: